 Firstly, I would like to apologise that the menu links (Commentaries-Links-Music-Poems-Poets-Stories), which should reveal drop down sub-menus, are not working at present.
 I think this is on account of WordPress altering things and, maybe, trying to persuade me to purchase an upgrade.
-Well, that may be fair do’s, because I’ve had it free for nearly seven years!
-Seven years!!
+Well, that may be fair do’s, because I’ve had it free for over eight years!
+Eight years!!
 Goodness me.
 Anyway, on with the show …

 Writing poems began for me in 2009, on a specific date – yes, as precise as that!
 This followed the birth of my first grandchild three days before.
 This event inspired the poem “Jessica Tenth of May“.
 The strangest thing about this story is that I felt that I couldn’t admit to writing the poem, not even to my wife, who is my soul-confidante.
 Instead, I waited till the close family were gathered in the presence of her ladyship, who was a mere seven days old, and read the (albeit rather imperfect) poem to them all; don’t know what came over me!
 Anyway, my wife and children were very complimentary, or at least polite.

 This triggered a period of writing in my life, which, if it has slowed a little, has yet to dry up.
 If truth be told, in my youth (around 16 to 25 years), before career, family and responsibilities swept me into a creative desert for a while, I did write some songs and the odd poem, so 13th May 2009 didn’t strictly mark the beginning of my creative writing.
 Although it has to be said that my undergraduate thesis on the behaviour of laser light when passed through single crystals of Lithium Fluoride was described by my tutor as a great piece of ‘creative writing’ (as opposed to objective science)!